Linaro/lava/doc/v2/developing-tests.rst

 #.
 A user account (username, password, email address) is already created by a
    LAVA administrator on your behalf, with permissions to submit jobs.

-#. ``lava-tool`` is already installed on your test system and a suitable token
+#. ``lava-tool`` is already installed on your test system and a
-   has been added.
+   suitable authentication token has been added.

 #.
 You are familiar with submitting jobs written by someone else, including
    viewing the logs file for a job, viewing the definition used for that job